 \section{Discussion}

-Meeting people's needs requires governments, industries, and other stakeholders to be able to plan for demands (e.g., hospital admissions, public transportation, store opening times, etc.).
+Meeting a citizenry's needs require governments, industries, and other stakeholders to be able to plan for demands (e.g., hospital admissions, public transportation, store opening times).
 The predictability of human movement is at the heart of planning, hence more accurate modelling should inform better decision-making in terms of public policy.
 Extant research, models uncertainty and predictability in mobility trajectories as as aggregated value for individual considering their full set of mobility trajectories as an input.
-This neglects the spatio-temporal factors influencing mobility, such as the temporal variations of such regularities for different times of the day and days of the week, as well as in space.
+This neglects the spatio-temporal factors influencing mobility, such as the temporal variations for different times of the day and days of the week, as well as in space.
 As our results indicate, the predictability is greatly influenced by the window of observation, the length of the observation, the diversity of activities undertaken by an individual, as well as the location of the individual.
 Consequently, a more accurate way of modelling predictability is to consider it as a \emph{transient state}, while taking into account the spatio-temporal context.